-If you ask for a fair hearing, you will get a packet of information letting you know the date, time and location of the hearing.
-Most fair hearings are held by telephone.
-At that time, you or your representative can tell why you need the service the health plan denied.
-HHSC will give you a final decision within 90 days from the date you asked for the hearing.
+If you ask for a State Fair Hearing, you will get a packet of information letting you know the date, time and location of the hearing.
+Most State Fair Hearings are held by telephone.
+During the hearing, you or your representative can explain why you need the service the health plan denied.